Wonder-Works-Studio/Programming-Guide/docs/knit.md

 #### Util

 Knit comes with a lot of neat libraries at your disposal.
+You can refer to the [Knit util documentation](https://sleitnick.github.io/Knit/util/component/) to see what there is to take advantage of!

-##### Maid
+##### Janitor

-[Maid](https://medium.com/roblox-development/how-to-use-a-maid-class-on-roblox-to-manage-state-651bf74de98b) is a your most useful tool for tracking and disposing of potential memory leaks.
+[Janitor](https://github.com/howmanysmall/Janitor) is your most useful tool for tracking and disposing of potential memory leaks.
 It will disconnect events, destroy objects, you name it!
-Read up on it more [here](https://sleitnick.github.io/Knit/util/maid/).
+Read up on it more [here](https://sleitnick.github.io/Knit/util/janitor/).
 It is really easy to use and take advantage of so make sure to do so.

 ##### Promises